smart-data-models/dataModel.S4BLDG/README.md

 - [MedicalDevice](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/MedicalDevice/README.md).
 A medical device is attached to a medical piping system and operates upon medical gases to perform a specific function.
 Medical gases include medical air, medical vacuum, oxygen, carbon dioxide, nitrogen, and nitrous oxide.

+- [Outlet](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/Outlet/README.md).
+An outlet is a device installed at a point to receive one or more inserted plugs for electrical power or communications.
+Power outlets are commonly connected within a junction box; data outlets may be directly connected to a wall.
+For power outlets sharing the same circuit within a junction box, the ports should indicate the logical wiring relationship to the enclosing junction box, even though they may be physically connected to a cable going to another outlet, switch, or fixture.

 ### Contributors